 Media, as we know, plays a vital role in introducing us to outside cultures.
 Many musical or play aficionados use the theater as not only entertainment, but for an education into the mind of another person or group of people.
 The theater industry, therefore, has the ability to break or permit boundaries or stereotypes.
-In this podcast, we will discuss how a dramaturg and theatre historian experiences stereotypes within the theater and how he sees its effects on everyday life.
+In this podcast, we will discuss how a dramaturg and theater historian experiences stereotypes within the theater and how he sees its effects on everyday life.

 A homogenous culture affects how we see ourselves, especially if you do not fit the norm.
-Each day we interact with design that is made for us but does not necessarily represent us.
+Everyday we interact with design that is made for us, but does not necessarily represent us.
 This affects us because it silently instills in us ideas about our identity that might be socially imposed or binary.
 For this reason, professionals in all industries must be aware on how their innovations may affect groups of minorities.
 In this podcast, we will discuss how the LGBTQ+ community is affected by stereotypes in their everyday lives.

-When we started this project, we were all amazed at how beautifully our individual passions and project fit together.
-Without knowing it, there was a thread of ethical considerations woven in each initial project.
+When we started this project, we were all amazed at how beautifully our individual passions and projects fit together.
+Without knowing it, there was a thread of ethical considerations woven into each initial project.
 We decided to talk about the ethical implications of stereotypes and the perpetuation of stereotypes.
 At first, we didn’t know how to do this in a way that would feel cohesive across three different focuses: industry, theater, and the LGBTQ community.
-After discussing further our purpose for this project, we decided that it wouldn’t necessarily be sufficient for us to just sit around and discuss ethical implications of stereotypes in places with which we we lacked experience and expertise.
+After further discussing our purpose for this project, we decided that it wouldn’t necessarily be sufficient for us to just sit around and discuss ethical implications of stereotypes in places with which we we lacked experience and expertise.
 So, we decided to take the conversation to those with experience to hear what they had to say about the perpetuation of stereotypes in their field.
 This allowed us to be learners before educators (or people who produce podcasts in an attempt to educate the public).

 As we learned in class, no design is ethically neutral.
 As we learn more about stereotypes and assumptions people make, the more important universal design becomes.
 From this podcast and my various design experiences, I now understand the lack of knowledge people have of universal design and how I must be an advocate in my everyday life.